abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 cessation of mental formations, there is the cessation of consciousness,” and so forth.
 Phra Payutto points out in his book *Dependent Origination* that cessation is not meant to be taken only in terms of something beginning and then ending.
-The Pāḷi word for cessation is *nirodha*, which also implies *non-arising*.
+The Pāli word for cessation is *nirodha*, which also implies *non-arising*.
 When there’s no ignorance, then mental formations do not arise, the mind does not create the world of “thingness” or “this-and-thatness.”
 This is the